openshift-kni/cnf-features-deploy/cnf-tests/README.md

 ### DPDK

 DPDK relies on both `performance` and `SR-IOV` features, so the test suite both configure a `performance profile` and `SR-IOV` networks, so the impacts are the same described above.

+### Container-mount-namespace

+The validation test for container-mount-namespace mode only checks that the appropriate MachineConfig objects are present and active, and has no additional impact on the node.

 ### Cleaning Up